orcfax/docs/docs/project-catalyst/f12-explorer.md

 What follows is a mapping of <u>what was promised</u> for Milestone 1 to the <u>newly integrated explorer features</u>.
-Links will direct readers to additional context and links to the relevant code enhancements for each.
+Links will direct readers to additional context and the relevant code enhancements for each.

 * Orcfax feed price charts
   * [Feeds list page][m1-1]